A. Overview of the Global Economy:

 India has emerged as the fastest-growing major economy in the world and is expected to be one of the top three economic powers in the world over the next 10-15 years, backed by its robust democracy and strong partnerships.
 Indias appeal as a destination for investments has grown stronger and more sustainable because of the current period of global unpredictability and volatility, and the record amounts of money raised by India-focused funds in 2022 are evidence of investor faith in the "Invest in India" narrative.

-Explaining the economic outlook factoring global rudiments, the slow down in global growth and economic output coupled with increased uncertainty is likely to dampen global trade growth.
+Explaining the economic outlook factoring global rudiments, the slowdown in global growth and economic output coupled with increased uncertainty is likely to dampen global trade growth.
 Strong domestic demand amidst high commodity prices will raise Indias total import bill and contribute to unfavourable developments in the current account balance.
 These may be exacerbated by plateauing export growth on account of slackening global demand.
 Should the current account deficit widen further, the currency may come under depreciation pressure.
-Also, entrenched inflation may prolong the tightening cycle, and therefore, borrowing costs may stay ‘higher for longer.
-In such a scenario, global economy may be characterised by low growth in FY24.
+Also, entrenched inflation may prolong the tightening cycle, and therefore, borrowing costs may stay higher for longer.

 C. Indian Textile Industry:

-Within the textile sector, the segment encompassing cotton yarn, fabrics, made-ups, and handloom products witnessed a notable year-on-year increase in exports by $740 million in 2023-24 over the previous year, attributed to a surge in cotton yarn exports.
-According to data from the Niryat portal of the Union Ministry of Commerce and Industry, North America led total textile exports at $11 billion, followed by Europe at $10 billion, and West Asia and North African countries at $4 billion.
+Within the textile sector, the segment covering cotton yarn, fabrics, made-ups, and handloom products recorded a notable year-on-year increase in exports by $740 million in 2024 25 over the previous year.
+This growth was primarily driven by a surge in cotton yarn exports.
+As per data from the Niryat portal of the Union Ministry of Commerce and Industry, North America remained the leading destination for Indias textile exports at $11 billion, followed by Europe at $10 billion, and West Asia and North African countries at $4 billion.

-The decentralised power looms/ hosiery and knitting sector form the largest component of the textiles sector.
-The close linkage of textiles industry to agriculture (for raw materials such as cotton) and the ancient culture and traditions of the country in terms of textiles makes it unique in comparison to other industries in the country.
-Indias textiles industry has a capacity to produce a wide variety of products suitable for different market segments, both within India and across the world.
+The decentralized power looms, hosiery, and knitting sector form the largest component of the Indian textiles industry.
+Its close linkage to agriculture providing essential raw materials such as cotton and the nations ancient cultural and textile traditions, makes this sector distinct from others in the Indian economy.
+Indias textile industry has the capacity to produce a wide range of products catering to diverse market segments, both domestically and globally.

 D. Outlook: